 Yes, zirconia bridges offer superior aesthetics, are biocompatible, and have no risk of metal allergies or discoloration.

-2. Do zirconia bridges stain over time?
+2. Do zirconia bridge stain over time?

 Zirconia is highly resistant to stains, especially compared to traditional materials.